jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 div.red {color:#000000; background-color:#ffa7a7; border-radius: 5px; padding: 12px; opacity:1; margin-bottom:20px;}
 </style>

 In [Data Frames Part 1](https://jrh-dev.github.io/posts/r_basics_dataframes_p1/) we looked at creating `data.frame` objects, accessing their columns, and creating subsets of them using their row and column indices.
-We also looked at some useful functions for interacting with `data.frame`'s, including `ncol()`, `nrow()`, and `names()`.
+We also looked at some useful functions for interacting with `data.frame` objects's, including `ncol()`, `nrow()`, and `names()`.

 ## Working with data frames

-`mtcars` is one of a variety of built in data sets which come with R and are typically used in tutorials.
+`mtcars` is one of a variety of built in data sets that come with R and are typically used in tutorials.
 We can view the first few rows of `mtcars` to get a feel for the data set using the `head()` function.

 ```r
 head(mtcars)